KalyanKumarAdepu/M.tech-Project-Work/README.md

 At first, I was unsure which software to use.
 Some PhD students recommended ANSYS (Explicit Dynamics).
 Although we can build a workpiece model in ANSYS, I decided to use CATIA software to develop a complex Micro drill bit.
 To use the Micro drill bit model in ANSYS, I converted the CATIA model to an SRT.file.
 However, I later chose Deform 3D software as it is more compatible than ANSYS.
 Deform 3D is better suited for providing insights into material deformation, tool wear, and chip formation.

 ### 2) Learning Conventional Micro drilling simulation in Deform 3D software.
+There are two ways of learning.
+The first is by being told what to do and what not to do by someone else, based on their experience.
+The second is through trial and error, which requires more time and effort.
+In my case, I only had the second option available.
+It took me over two months to get started, as I was only given access to a computer with 8GB RAM and an Intel Core i7 model.
+Each simulation took over 16 hours to complete.
+However, after a few days, I received support from the Deform 3D team.
+They suggested using adaptive meshing, which involved selecting a specific region for machining in both the workpiece and micro-drill bit.
+While this approach was time-consuming, it reduced the simulation time to 13 hours.

 ### 3) Differences in Jhonson Cook and Modified Jhonson Cook algorithms over Nickel Chrome alloy 625 (Inconel 625) for simulation.